unowhat/ML_eng/ppg_assignment.md

 5. Is versioned and documented in a public **GitHub repository**.

 This is not meant to be a perfect research project, but a realistic engineering exercise.
-Note: If you don't know how to set up cloud environment, use a jupyter notebook.(Cloud environment is a plus)
+Note: If you don't know how to set up cloud environment, use a jupyter notebook to deliver your result.(Cloud environment is a strong plus)

 ---